victoria-lo/overstrategize/README.md

 The tool then will recommend the best hero for a player based on the current map and team composition.

 Overstrategize is available as an online web tool or as a downloadable desktop app.
 The website is built with React and Chakra UI, and the desktop app is built with Python.

+> Note: This GitHub repository is the source code for the website and online tool.
+The desktop app is at a separate GitHub repository [here](https://github.com/steffy-lo/overstrategize).

 ### Technologies Used
 ![google](https://img.shields.io/badge/-Google%20AutoML%20Object%20Detection-303030?style=for-the-badge&logo=google%20cloud&logoColor=4285F4)